THE DHARMA FLOWER SUTRA SEEN THROUGH

 The bodhisattvas should never frequent

-widows, virgins and males who are not masculine
+and males who are not masculine,

 lest they become intimate with them.